A Collector's Guide to the Folio Society Rainbow Fairy Books

 About the book: The Brown Fairy Book, first published in 1904, contains stories from the American Indians, Australian Aboriginals and African Kaffirs, and from Persia, Lapland, Brazil, and India.
 These far-flung tales all obey the time-honoured rules of fairyland: in the Persian story ‘What the Rose did to the Cypress’, a prince must guess a riddle to win his princess’s hand in marriage, and in the Scandinavian tale ‘The Fox and the Lapp’, a wily fox hitches a ride on a merchant’s sledge and plays tricks on everyone he meets.

-The book is introduced by British psychotherapist and essayist Adam Phillips.
+The FS edition is introduced by British psychotherapist and essayist Adam Phillips.
 The watercolours and pen and ink drawings created by Omar Rayyan are especially charming.
 He is an American artist, but the gorgeous colouring in his art is clearly influenced by exquisite Persian miniature painting.
 There is also a sly sense of humour in many of his illustrations, which makes the perfect accompaniment to such stories as ‘The Enchanted Head’ or ‘Father Grumbler’.

 The tales: What the Rose did to the Cypress; Ball-Carrier and the Bad One; How Ball-Carrier finished his Task; The Bunyip; Father Grumbler; The Story of the Yara; The Cunning Hare; The Turtle and his Bride; How Geirald the Coward was Punished; Habogi; How the Little Brother set Free his Big Brothers; The Sacred Milk of Koumongoe; The Wicked Wolverine; The Husband of the Rat’s Daughter; The Mermaid and the Boy; Pivi and Kabo; The Elf Maiden; How Some Wild Animals became Tame Ones; Fortune and the Wood-Cutter; The Enchanted Head; The Sister of the Sun; The Prince and the Three Fates; The Fox and the Lapp; Kisa the Cat; The Lion and the Cat; Which was the Foolishest?; Asmund and Signy; Rubezahl; Story of the King who would be Stronger than Fate; Story of Wali Dad the Simple-hearted; Tale of a Tortoise and of a Mischievous Monkey; The Knights of the Fish.